-A: Animal and vegetable glycerin are widely available in groceries and drugstores.
-When buying it, remember to look for a USP grade non-GMO product.34
+A: Animal and vegetable glycerin are widely available in groceries and drugstores.32 When buying it, remember to look for a USP-grade non-GMO product.33

 Q: What is glycerin made of?

-A: Organic glycerin is made from animal and/or vegetable fats.
-It’s usually mixed with other ingredients, like water and essential oils, to improve its moisturizing effects.35
+A: Organic glycerin is made from animal and/or vegetable fats.34 It’s usually mixed with other ingredients, like water and essential oils, to improve its moisturizing effects.35

 Q: What does glycerin do?

 A: Glycerin is used for a wide variety of applications in different industries.
-In the health and beauty sector, it’s often an ingredient in cosmetics and skincare products, since it helps attract and retain moisture in the skin.36 It also has therapeutic effects and may be used to help alleviate skin irritation, dehydration, constipation and excessive pressure in the brain or eyes.37
+In the health and beauty sector, it’s often an ingredient in cosmetics and skincare products, as it helps attract and retain moisture in the skin.36 It also has therapeutic effects and may be used to help alleviate skin irritation, dehydration, constipation, and excessive pressure in the brain or eyes.37

-Glycerin is a popular ingredient in pharmaceutical formulations as well, since it can be used as a solvent and levigating agent.
-Plus, it helps prevent ointments and creams from drying out.38
+Glycerin is a popular ingredient in pharmaceutical formulations as well, since it can be used as a solvent.
+Plus, it helps keep ointments and creams from drying out.38

 Q: What are the uses of glycerin in food?

-A: In the food industry, glycerin is used as a sweetener, moistening agent, solvent, thickening agent and emulsifier.39
+A: In the food industry, glycerin is used as a sweetener, humectant, solvent and preservative.39

 Q: Is glycerin vegan?

 A: Not all glycerin is vegan.
-As mentioned above, this compound may be derived from either animal or vegetable fats.
-If you’re looking for a vegan glycerin, look for products that are specifically labeled as “vegetable glycerin.”40
+As mentioned above, this compound may be derived from either animal or vegetable fats.40 If you’re looking for a vegan glycerin, look for products that are specifically labeled “vegetable glycerin.

 Q: Is glycerin bad for you?

-Ingesting too much glycerin may also wreak havoc on your gut, since it’s a form of sugar alcohol.
+Ingesting too much glycerin may also be bad for your gut, as it’s a form of sugar alcohol.
 This may lead to abdominal gas and diarrhea.
-Other adverse side effects related to this product include dizziness, nausea, headache, vomiting and allergic reactions.42,43
+Other adverse side effects related to this product include dizziness, nausea, headache, vomiting and allergic reactions.43,44